Matheusutino/Neural-Network-Multi-layer-Perceptron/README.md

 # Neural-Network-Multi-layer-Perceptron

-This network is in progress, probably contain mistakes!!
-It might have a great balance for number of hiden layers, number of neurons of hiden layers, epochs and learning rate for great results.
+This network is in progress, therefore need some adjustment.

 ## To-do list